opinion

 Turn every product drop into an event

 When Taylor Swift releases an album, it sparks a global tour, viral media coverage, interviews and a range of exclusive experiences and events.
 Pleasure brands can use the same strategy when launching a new product or service.
 Instead of simply adding a product to your website, promote it on social media by doing an Instagram Live demo and sharing behind-the-scenes design videos.
-Send it out to a targeted list of relevant influencers and journalists who can share unboxing videos with their followers or write firsthand reviews.
+Send the product out to a targeted list of relevant influencers and journalists who can share unboxing videos with their followers or write firsthand reviews.
 Set a “launch day” discount window and host parties at retail locations in different cities.
 By creating the right hype and planning well, you can turn a product launch into weeks or even months of engaging content.

 Expand your channels and collaborations